rhymexdesign/assembly/README.md

-#Assembly
+#Assembly Unit

-Welcome to the [Rhyme by Design](http://rhymexdesign.github.io) - Assembly repo!
+Welcome to the [Rhyme by Design](http://rhymexdesign.github.io) - Assembly Unit repo!
 This is where hip hop instrumentals are _designed, tested and built_.
 It should be an interesting experiment, mostly because we have never seen Github used with the purpose of music composition.

-###Objective
+####Objective

 Rhyme By Design will not be possible without some very compelling and dope intstrumentals, mainly because one of the final outcomes will be a 6-track hip hop EP.
 Our hopes are that **_anyone_** willing or interested in making hip hop tracks, get involved in the process.

-###Timeline
+####Timeline
 By February 2016, we hope to have 12-15 solid tracks to choose from and write to.
 <br>
 <br>